moritzgubler/periodic-io/readme.txt

 atomic file formats.
 It also contains conversion software that allows you to convert the atomic easily to other formats.

-The cif reader does not support the full cif syntax.
+The cif reader does not support the full cif standard yet.
 Nevertheless it should be able to read most of the files.
 It is designed to read cifs from materialsproject.org